bija510/allure-report-testng-selenium-java/README.md

 There are lots of cool testing frameworks for different programming languages.
 Unfortunately only a few of them can provide good representation of test execution output.
 The Qameta Software testing team is working on Allure - an open-source framework designed to create test execution reports that are clear to everyone in the team.

+NOTE:- Don't delete any allure-report so all the report history will be present.
+Suppose if we run 3 class in 3 different time & open Dashboard it will show all 3 reports.

 ## Documentation [http://allure.qatools.ru/](http://allure.qatools.ru/)

 ## Types of annotation provided by allure framework.